informatics-isi-edu/chaise/docs/viewer/viewer-config.md

 ```
 > If Config column is not defined, or the value is not in the expected format, OSD viewer will use the default values.

-Currently, in viewer app, we're using `"channel-parameters"` as the software name and `"1.0"`
+Currently, in viewer app, we're using `"channel-parameters"` as the format name and `"1.0"`
 as the version number.
 And the config attributes are as follows:

 <table>